LeNPaul/Lagrange/_posts/2020-04-21-my-first-sunset-in-germany.md

     * Document more.
 Since I always skipped some stuff while travelling or having new experiences.
 I was too lazy to take enough photos or videos to document an event or experience and sometimes I regret it because you can easily miss out on details and forget after a while.
 Our memory is not reliable.

-    * Stay away as much as I could from social media and immerse myself in the moment.
+    * Staying away as much as I could from social media and immerse myself in the moment.

     * I already wanted to travel and visit different countries.
 Germany was just one country on my list.

-    * Most importantly, stop worrying about next steps, just go with the flow and make the most of it.
+    * Most importantly, stop worrying about next steps, just go with the flow and make the most out of it.

     since these were goals, it means I didn't practice them well enough before and I set it as a new challenge for myself, and to be honest, staying alone and also in a city which is not too loud and active as Munich has served my purpose.